||Autumn Semester / Academic Year

 If you would like some assistance, schedule an appointment with one of our Program Assistants here

 While Aoyama Gakuin University offers a wide range of university courses in Japanese and some in English, the courses offered in English are primarily for non-native English speakers.
 Thus, it is recommended that you take a very limited amount of these courses.
 You are required to take Japanese language support courses and a Japanology course but are otherwise free to take the courses in which you are interested.
 Note: You must sign up for all courses (for the entire time you plan to study at AGU) at the beginning of the program; no changes can be made after the drop/add deadline.

 Currently there are no restrictions at Undergraduate Level provided the student is proficient in Japanese.
-However, at the Graduate Student Level, there are restrictions at present, in Law, International Management, and Professional Accounting.
+However, at the graduate level, there are restrictions in Law, International Management and Professional Accounting.

 Most courses are offered as lectures and with the exception of the Japanese language programs, the courses meet once weekly for 1.5 hours (90 minutes).
 As the language program is offered at the Shibuya campus, students who participate in programs on other campuses may not have access to the language courses.

 Please note: There is no religious interaction or influence on AGU's academic programs.

 If you’re looking for a record of how courses from this institution have been transferred in the past, visit the credit equivalency database to help you determine what foreign courses might satisfy your academic needs here at the UW.

 For more information about receiving credits for your study abroad, visit Earning credits abroad.

 As an exchange student on this program, you are responsible for finding your own accommodations.
 This gives you the freedom to choose whatever housing is most appropriate to your level of comfort and your budget.